nix flake lock --update-input <input> --commit-lock-file

 updates single input.

-nix flake update --update-input
+nix flake update --update-input in

-- preceding dot means not to look for
+2.19repl-flake now a part of flake.flake#.attr - preceding dot means not to look for

-experimental feature in nix/builtins.nix flake update
+attribute in default locations like packages.fetch-tree experimental feature in nix/builtins.nix flake update supports --update-input

-but without flags, taking on the role of nix flake lock
+but without flags, taking on the role of nix flake lock.

-Example: nix flake update nixpkgs --flake /etc/flake
+Example: nix flake update nixpkgs --flake /etc/flake.

-- add file or dir to store and print its
+--update-input consequently was removed.nix store add - add file or dir to store and print its

 path.See config